marijnh/Eloquent-JavaScript/11_async.md

 ever resolve) into account.

 Handling failure requires some thought but turns out to be extremely simple.
-Just pass the failure function of the wrapping promise to each of the promises in the array as a `catch` handler so that a failure in one of them triggers the failure of the whole wrapper.
+Just pass the `reject` function of the wrapping promise to each of the promises in the array as a `catch` handler so that a failure in one of them triggers the failure of the whole wrapper.

 hint}}